prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 This miner is great for hobbyists who also are looking to make some money.

 [Check Lowest Prices](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5575177097&toolid=10001&campid=5338145148&customid=&icep_uq=Antminer+R4&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg){:target="_blank" .big-button}

+## Is Bitcoin Mining Profitable?

+Profitable Bitcoin mining is next to impossible for the average person.

+Here's why:

+Most Bitcoin mining is performed in China where electricity costs are low compared to the United States.
+Big companies own thousands of ASICs housed in a warehouse, all mining 24/7.

+This makes it very difficult for the average person to turn a big profit by mining.

+If you're looking to make money, we recommend you mine [other altcoins](/crypto-mining/).
+They're *far* more profitable, and they can be exchanged for Bitcoin on exchanges like [Binance](https://www.binance.com/?ref=16557105){:target="_blank"}.

+On the other hand, Bitcoin mining can be quite fun if you're a hobbyist, not to mention it helps the Bitcoin community.

+For those just looking to obtain Bitcoin, it might be easier to buy it from an exchange like [Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){:target="_blank"}.

 ## ASICs' Impact on Decentralization